 Theses

 We appreciate that you are interested in writing a thesis at the Institute of Banking and Finance.
 The following sections provide information on potential areas for both Bachelor and Master theses.
 When conducting your thesis, you will have to critically review the relevant literature and to carry out your own quantitative analysis.
-This requires applying software for statistical analysis (R, Matlab, or Stata).
+This requires applying software for statistical analysis (R, Python).
 To prepare you, we offer online courses in scientific writing and an introduction to R. We are looking forward to supervising your thesis!

 Bachelor theses